simonspa/corryvreckan/src/modules/EventLoaderMuPixTelescope/README.md

 * `Run`: 6 digit Run number, with leading zeros being automatically added, to open the data file with the standard format `telescope_run_RUN.blck`
 * `input_file`: Overwrite  the default file created based on the `Run`.
 No default.
 * `is_sorted`: Defines if data recorded is on FPGA timestamp sorted.
 Defaults to `false`
-* `time_offset`: Substract an offset to correct for the expected delay between issuing the synchronoues reset and receiving it.
+* `time_offset`: Subtract an offset to correct for the expected delay between issuing the synchronoues reset and receiving it.
 Only used if `is_sorted==false`.
 Defaults to `0`
 * `input_file`: Overwrite the input filename if the filename has a non-default